-\item We introduce a new concept called the \emph{signed local feature size} which captures the stability of the new signed $v_i(\gamma) : \mathbb{R}^d \to \mathbb{R}$ at any landmark $q_i \in \Omega$ for a fixed shape $\gamma$.
-Unlike its unsigned counterpart (which plays a prominent role in shape reconstruction~\cite{ACK01,cheng2012delaunay,CC12} and computational topology~\cite{CFLMRW14,ChazalCohen-SteinerMerigot2011,CL05}), the signed local feature size for closed simple curves is infinite.
-This captures that while reconstruction or medial axis properties (governed by local feature size) might be unstable on such shapes, their signed distance function (governed by signed local feature size) is still stable.
-However, for curves which are not simple, it is zero.
-And when curves have boundary, the boundary definition is finicky, and gives rise to nontrivial values of the signed local features size.
+\item We introduce a new stability notion called the \emph{signed local feature size} for oriented curves and other shapes $\gamma$.
+While it does not rely on the new signed $v_{q_i}(\gamma) : \mathbb{R}^d \to \mathbb{R}$ distance function, it captures a scale under which $v_{q_i}(\gamma)$ is stable.
+Unlike its unsigned counterpart (\emph{local feature size}, which plays a prominent role in shape reconstruction~\cite{ACK01,cheng2012delaunay,CC12} and computational topology~\cite{CFLMRW14,ChazalCohen-SteinerMerigot2011,CL05}), the signed local feature size is infinite for closed simple curves.
+This in turn implies $\dQ$ is stable with respect to $Q$ for all closed simple curves, where as notions which depend on (unsigned) local feature size (e.g., medial axis) are not.